The benefits of eating protein for healthy and achievable weight loss

 Calories per gram of protein: 33

-Getting enough protein should not be a problem for either meat eaters or vegetarians.
-Here's a list of protein-rich foods that provide at least 60 total grams of protein in a day.
+Getting enough protein should be easy for both meat eaters and vegetarians.
+The list of protein-rich foods below provides at least a combined 60 total grams of protein in a day.

 ---|---|

-If you have questions about the material covered in this article, post them in our Community Forum.
+If you have questions about protein, post them under “Ask an RD” in Community.

 Still new to MyNetDiary?
 Learn more today by downloading the app for FREE.